bitbonk/OtelWithSerilogAndSeq/README.md

 The main difference here is that Serilog is not used for logging and tracing but instead the `Microsoft.Extensions.Logging` abstraction and `System.Diagnostics.ActivitySource` are used.
-Serilog is merely used as for the sinks.
+Serilog is merely used for the sinks.

 In Seq the traces and spans do not show up: